sagarbasavaraj/people-management/README.md

 ```
 ### Note

 App uses Indexdb to store data locally.
 No server is used.
-This is just for assignment purpose.
+This is just for assignment purposes.

 ## Improvements
 - Typescript can be used.
 For assignment purpose used JS.